apollographql/apollo-server/docs/source/integrations/building-integrations.md

 `context` function.
 This ensures that users type their server and their context function correctly.

-### Server initialization
+### Ensuring successful startup

 For standard integrations, users should await `server.start()` before passing their server instance to your integration.
 This ensures that the server starts correctly and that any errors encountered at startup are handled by the user.

-To guarantee that the server has started, we use the `assertStarted` method like
+To guarantee that the server has started, we use the `assertStarted` method on Apollo Server like so:
-so:
 ```ts
 server.assertStarted('expressMiddleware()');
 ```

-For serverless integrations where the handler must be returned synchronously, users should _not_ call `server.start()` and instead, the integration should call `startInBackgroundHandlingStartupErrorsByLoggingAndFailingAllRequests`.
+Serverless integrations should first call the `startInBackgroundHandlingStartupErrorsByLoggingAndFailingAllRequests` method and need not require their users to call `server.start()`.
 Since serverless integrations handle starting the server instance, they don't need to call `assertStarted`.

 ### Computing Context

 A request handler has access to all kinds of useful information about the incoming request which is often useful during GraphQL execution.
-For this reason, integrations should provide a hook to users which allows them to generate their GraphQL context object based on the incoming request.
+Integrations should provide a hook to users which allows them to generate their GraphQL context object based on the incoming request.

 If no `context` function is provided, an empty GraphQL context object is sufficient (see `defaultContext` below).